EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Environment Maps/README.md

 This script will only work correctly if the image has been saved as a .xcf file.
 The texture can be for a skin, 3D head, or mannequin.
 The texture should be square.
 My templates are recommended for use, as they contain the correct layer names.
 See the "Templates" section for more information.
 The max supported texture size is 128x128, and anything higher will be reduced.
 If the environment map is set up in 3ds Max, it will be compatible with any console.
 For application with Raven MUA Setup Material, the textures will only be compatible with next-gen MUA1.

 ### Installation
- 1. This script can be installed using `runUpdateAdmin.bat` from my scripts, or it can be placed individually in your GIMP plugins directory.
+ 1. This script can be installed using `update.bat` from the main folder of this release, or it can be placed individually in your GIMP plugins directory.
 The standard location for this is `C:\Users\(your user)\AppData\Roaming\GIMP\2.10\plug-ins`.
 Check the main `README.md` file in this project for more details on proper installation.

 ### Usage
 1. Start with an image open in GIMP that you would like to export.
 See the "Compatibility" section above for details on the image type.